alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 > We recommend in our [coding conventions](coding-conventions.md#function-names) that you name functions starting with
 > a lowercase letter and use camel case with no underscores.
 >
-{type="tip"}
+{type="note"}

 ## Named arguments

 When calling your function, you don't have to include parameter names.
-However, if you do, then you can write the parameters in any order.
+This is called using **named arguments**.
+However, if you do include parameter names, then you can write the parameters in any order.
 Using named arguments also makes your code easier to read.

 In the below example, [string templates](strings.md#string-templates) (`$`) are used to access the parameter values, convert them to `String` type, and then concatenate them into a string for printing.